A summit of 28 European Union leaders has not reached an agreement on who should take at the bloc’s pinnacle jobs.

 What have different issues been on the desk?

-Climate change becomes a large issue in last month’s European elections; however, on Thursday, the leaders did not get unanimous agreement on a 2050 goal date for going “carbon impartial.”
+Climate change became a large issue in last month’s European elections; however, on Thursday, the leaders did not agree unanimously on a 2050 goal date for going “carbon impartial.”

-France, Germany, and the Netherlands have been amongst a large organization of states urging the EU to set that purpose.
-It was way lowering greenhouse fuel emissions to a level where they’re balanced with the aid of green initiatives, such as tree planting.
+France, Germany, and the Netherlands have been amongst many states urging the EU to set that purpose.
+It was a way of lowering greenhouse fuel emissions to a level balanced with the aid of green initiatives, such as tree planting.

 Poland, the Czech Republic, and Hungary, closely reliant on coal-fired energy flowers, opposed it.
 They are concerned about the economic price of moving to inexperienced power.